paulvha/svm30/README.md

 ## Acknowledgements
 Make sure to read the SVM30, SHTC1 and SGP30 datasheets from Sensirion.
 They provide good starting point for information and are added in the extras directory.<br>
-Philipp : Extra clarification on about female plug
+Philipp : Extra clarification on about female plug.
+Amy Kim : Help diagnosing older product version raw-reading issue.